 If you have been arrested, do not panic.
 Call Attorney Jonathan Torres.
 As a citizen, you have many legal rights through the U.S. Constitution and Florida Constitution.
 You have the right to remain silent and to have an attorney.
 If you cannot afford one, then the court will provide one for you through the public defender’s office.
 NEVER waive your legal rights.
 Never hide your identity; if you are not identified, you will not be able to bond out of jail.
 Many times, when a person is arrested, they are automatically given bail before they see an initial appearance judge.
 If that should happen to you, you may want to consider posting the bail if you can afford it.

 If probable cause is found, then the court will consider what form of pretrial release to grant to you.
 In most crimes, you are entitled to reasonable bail.
 Exceptions do exist for crimes in which you are charged with capital offenses such as murder or other capital offenses.
-The court will consider such factors as the nature of the crime alleged, the ties you have to the community, your financial status, your criminal history, and your risk of flight.
-The judge may place restrictions on your liberty if allowed to post bail, and your attorney may be able to mitigate those conditions.
+The court will consider such factors as the nature of the alleged crime, the ties you have to the community, your financial status, your criminal history, and your risk of flight.
+The judge may place restrictions on your liberty if allowed to post bail, and your DUI attorney in Orlando, FL, may be able to mitigate those conditions.

-A person can either post a cash bond or they can hire a bail bondsman to post a bond for them.
+A person can post a cash bond, or they can hire a bail bondsman to post a bond for them.

 Many people find themselves unable to bond out of jail, and they are still in jail thirty days after their arrest.
 Many times, there is no demand made for an adversarial probable cause hearing.
 Sometimes, the government fails to formally charge a person with a crime within thirty days.
-The court is supposed to send notice to the prosecutor’s office that unless charges are filed by the 33rd day, the court will release a person on their own recognizance.
-The reality is courts often don’t notice that a person is in jail for thirty days without being charged.
-Your attorney, however, should be aware that you are still in jail and not charged.
+The court is supposed to send notice to the prosecutor’s office that unless charges are filed by the 3third day, the court will release a person on their own recognizance.
+The reality is that courts often don’t notice that a person is in jail for thirty days without being charged.
+However, your family law attorney in Orlando, FL, should be aware that you are still in jail and not charged.
 Ideally, your attorney should file a motion to have you released, and this motion should be filed on the thirtieth day if you have not been formally charged with a crime.
-The court will hold a hearing on the 33rd day and determine whether or not a charging document is in the court file.
+The court will hold a hearing on the 3third day and determine whether or not a charging document is in the court file.

 Experienced attorneys will alert their clients to this situation and sometimes advise their clients to sit it out and wait until day 41 to file a motion for release.
 The law is clear that you must be released if no formal charges have been filed within 40 days.

-Contact us in Altamonte Springs, Florida, to speak with our defense attorneys about your case.
+Contact us today to speak with a criminal defense attorney in Orlando, FL, about your case.
 Our legal team offers services for clients throughout Central Florida.